PeeHaa/migres/README.md

 ## Usage

 Note: this is alpha software.
 Do not use in production (yet).
+I would appreciate if you could test it and provide feedback in [GitHub issues](https://github.com/PeeHaa/migres/issues/new). <3

 *__Warning: never allow untrusted input in table specifications as all migrations are translated to raw SQL!__*